Kbc981/web_scraping/README.md

 - **Dependencies**: Ensure all dependencies are correctly installed.
 Refer to `requirements.txt` for the complete list.
 - **Website Structure**: The script assumes a specific structure for the target webpage.
 If the structure changes, the script may need modifications.

-## Contributions

-Contributions to this project are welcome.
-Please fork the repository and create a pull request with your changes.
-Ensure your code adheres to the PEP 8 style guide.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ---